HashemBahamdoon/Crypto-currency-Platform-/README.md

 # Mini Cryptocurrency Exchange Platform

-A cryptocurrency exchange is a group project for a design pattern course at King Abdulaziz University in 2022, and it is a marketplace where users can buy, sell, and trade cryptocurrencies locally.
+A cryptocurrency exchange is a group project for a design pattern course at King Abdulaziz University in 2022.
+It is a marketplace where users can buy, sell, and trade cryptocurrencies locally.
 It functions similarly to online brokerages.
 This project focuses on developing a cryptocurrency exchange that addresses specific problems and utilizes design patterns for effective implementation.

 ## Problems